Think about some of the most creative posters that you have seen throughout your life. I know that there are a handful that stick out in your brain.

 For me, it’s the classic Star Wars poster that has hung on my wall for almost my whole life.
 You know, this one:

-And in this article, I’m going to show you how to bring all of those together to come up with a creative poster idea.
+In this article, I’m going to show you how to bring all of those together to come up with a creative poster idea.

 With these 40+ tips, templates, and examples you’re going to be able to build a creative poster from scratch.